Heckie75/Mipow-Playbulb-BTL201/README.md

 # Mipow-Playbulb-BTL201

+**Note:** This project is depracted and won't be maintained anymore.
+I've written a new API in Python, see [mipow-bulbs](https://github.com/Heckie75/mipow-bulbs).

 Full-featured shell script interface based on expect and gatttool for Mipow Playbulb.
 It is (should be compatible) with the following models:
 * Mipow Playbulb Rainbow (BTL200), tested rev. BTL200_v7 / Application version 2.4.3.26 (no candle effect)
 * Mipow Playbulb Smart (BTL201), tested rev. BTL201_v2 / Application version 2.4.3.26 (no candle effect)